Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 2

-You are designing two Microsoft Copilot Studio agents named Agent1 and Agent2.
+You are designing two **Microsoft Copilot Studio agents named Agent1 and Agent2**.
 Each agent must meet the following requirements:

 - Each agent must use a standard model.